 When ready to serve, slice the medium rare roast into even portions, about 1 inch thick.
 Because a center-cut beef tenderloin roast is pretty even from edge to edge, the portions should be almost exact.

-All tenderloins are better with some added flavor.
-Sprinkle with a pinch more salt and freshly ground black pepper to serve along with our favorite steak toppings; herb compound butter, classic bearnaise sauce, smooth red wine sauce, brandy peppercorn sauce, or blue cheese sauce.
+All tenderloins are better with a bit of added flavor.
+Sprinkle with a pinch more salt and freshly ground black pepper to serve along with our favorite steak toppings: herb compound butter, chopped herbs like fresh thyme, a classic bearnaise sauce, smooth red wine sauce, brandy peppercorn sauce, or blue cheese sauce.
 If you’re feeling really indulgent, add our favorite smoked crab imperial recipe on top.

 Girl Carnivore EXPERT RECIPE TIPS